 We’ve previously held that XDR and SIEM are effectively the same things, although many vendors and Gartner analysts would probably disagree.
 They would insist that it’s different because it has machine learning, it has better and easier native integrations, it has endpoint detection and response, it has fewer false positives, and so on.
 An article on the topic would usually say that XDR does not obsolete SIEM because it’s still needed for compliance/reporting/retention/forensics/…

 But if you see most SIEM products nowadays (including LogSentinel), they would have machine learning, UEBA, endpoint protection agents, automated response capabilities, native integration with a lot of tools, and cloud services.
-None of these things have been part of the “original” SIEM concept of collecting logs and applying correlation rules, but those no longer exist – the market has driven SIEM to become “next-gen”.
+None of these things has been part of the “original” SIEM concept of collecting logs and applying correlation rules, but those no longer exist – the market has driven SIEM to become “next-gen”.

 So XDR is effectively what next-gen SIEM would have been.
 Some vendors are switching their messaging from “SIEM” to “XDR”, claiming some form of evolution.
 That evolution has already happened within the SIEM space and it’s now spilling over to this new category.